sajidrahman/beautiful-jekyll/_posts/2018-11-15-maven-tomcat-deployment.md

 layout: post
 title: Deploying in Apache Tomcat via Maven-Tomcat plugin
 share-img: /img/misc.jpg
-tags: [Java, Miscellaneous, Tomcat, Maven]
+tags: [Tomcat, Miscellaneous, Maven]
 ---
 1. Add the following user-roles and user (specially a user with roles of ```manager-jmx,manager-script```, see 'maven' user, for example) in tomcat-users.xml file.
+(Sidenote: you can create a user with ```manager-gui``` role to access Tomcat manager interface from your browser, that's pretty cool and handy!!)

 ```xml
 <!--This file is located in %TOMCAT_HOME%/conf/tomcat-users.xml -->
 <?xml version='1.0' encoding='utf-8'?>